san-zrl/chess_openings/README.md

 ## Installation and Libraries

 This repository provides a jupyter notebook.
-Prior to running the notebook you must install the follwing python libraries preferrably in a python virtual environment in which also the jupyter notebook is started
+Prior to running the notebook you must install the following python libraries preferably in a python virtual environment in which also the jupyter notebook is started

 ### Create the Virtual Environment

-It is beneficial to install a dedicated python virtual envirionment such that the libraries installed in the following step are kept separate and don\\'t interfere with any other project.
+It is beneficial to install a dedicated python virtual environment such that the libraries installed in the following step are kept separate and don\'t interfere with any other project.

 ``` bash
 $ python3 -m venv venv